Photo of off-campus college party raises questions about student safety

 The Tuesday night party in York was hosted by students at York College, according to one student who said he attended the party.

-York College administration released a video in response to the off campus parties, urging students to follow social distancing measures at all times, both on and off campus.
+York College administration released a video in response to the off-campus parties, urging students to follow social distancing measures at all times, both on and off campus.

 “It's also important that you follow these same guidelines when you are off campus, that you avoid coming together in large crowds or large groups,” said York College President Pamela Gunter-Smith in the video.
 “And in particular to our students that you avoid your normal ways in which you socialize on campus during the semester, especially on Jackson Street.”